Vyral/jason-daniels-recruiting/_posts/2019-12-13-the-benefits-of-working-with-our-team.md

 {% include youtube.html %}

-<center>Our team offers clients a smooth, professional experience from beginning to end.
-Here&rsquo;s how our team provides superior service to both buyers and sellers.</center>
+<center><em>Our team offers clients a smooth, professional experience from beginning to end.
+Here&rsquo;s how our team provides superior service to both buyers and sellers.</em></center>

 &nbsp;